Note: Some of the material in this story is MATURE.

 Scott suddenly caught himself, ashamed and expecting a lecture.

-Scott wasn’t sure how to reply – wasn’t quite sure what she meant.
+Scott wasn’t sure how to reply.
+He didn’t know what she meant.

 “Would you like me to show you what I found?”
 EVA asked.